The Inn at Freshford

 a funky, stylish contemporary country pub specialising in down-to-earth, modern grub

 This 16th century pub may have ancient origins, but there’s a thoroughly modern backstory to recent developments at the Inn.
-In 2016/17, the small but perfectly formed Ideal Trade Company took over the Inn at Freshford and two other beautiful pubs in the Bath locale, with the Cross Guns in Avoncliff (also boasting 16th century origins, nestled on the canal towpath and featuring panoramic views from the riverside pub gardens) and the Old Crown Inn on the Bath-Bristol road that passes through the picturesque little village of Kelston completing the triumvirate.
-If any of the pubs were in need of some TLC, it was this one – and it’s an utter delight to see the honey-coloured stone building’s charms both within and without scrubbed up and refurbished to exacting contemporary standards, whilst still intelligently retaining the traditional pub atmosphere and putting the original timber beams and inviting open fireplaces into the spotlight.
+If ever a pub was in need of some TLC, it was this one – and it’s an utter delight to see the honey-coloured stone building’s charms both within and without recently scrubbed up and refurbished to exacting contemporary standards, whilst still intelligently retaining the traditional pub atmosphere, complete with original timber beams, quirky corners and inviting open fireplaces.